 Reviewed by Galen Strickland

 The original page for the book series was getting very long, and since there are at least three more novels planned to follow Babylon's Ashes, I thought it best to start a new page.
-If you're new to this series, please refer to the link below for my thoughts on the first five novels (+ five shorter stories).
+If you're new to this series, please refer to this page for my thoughts on the first five novels (+ five shorter stories).
 Some of my previous comments may have contained more spoilers than I would have liked, but this series is complex, following a wide range of characters and their actions in many different locations, with a lot of the events carrying over to subsequent volumes.
 I did my best to limit that for the previous book, and I have to be very careful here too.
 What follows will be more a generic interpretation of the significant themes explored throughout the series.

 There has been a lot of political and social commentary that can be viewed as parallels to both historical and current events, on the national level as well as the personal.
 Earth stands in for the old guard of first world nations, Great Britain, France, Spain.
 They were responsible for most of the development of the Belt and beyond, and they're anxious to maintain their control.
 Mars is similar to the United States, a grand new vision for cooperation toward a common goal, in this case terra-forming and self-sufficiency.
 The Belt represents the colonies that threw off the yoke of imperialist countries in the 19th and early 20th Centuries.
 As we have seen in the real world, some of them have been successful in establishing democracies, while others have been controlled by the strongest warlord.
 The Belt wants self-determination, and is resentful of the continued influence of Earth in directing its future.
 Fred Johnson has been a leading figure in at least one branch of the OPA, yet he is from Earth, so many in the Belt consider him an interloper with divided loyalties.
 The same applies to James Holden, no matter how much he has helped their cause.
 This relates to the personal level of today's identity politics, where marginalized peoples resent other groups telling them what they should think and how they should act.